 While food specific IgG testing methods may often help patients to ascertain triggers for their non IgE mediated allergies, the type of allergy they have is not “IgG allergy”.
 In non IgE mediated allergies, IgG may play a role, for example as it is indicated that IgG4-associated antibodies have a part in EoE.
 But, mostly, it is T-cell reactions in the tissue, mostly mucosa, that are responsible for the allergic process.
 Conventional medicine, currently to this day, is convinced that IgG does not play any role in food allergies.
 So using the term “IgG allergy” is technically not correct.
 However, there is a great deal of confusion out there, since a lot of providers mix up non IgE mediated with intolerance.
 So, keeping on track with termoinology can be quite a real challenge.

-Non IgE mediated has, up until now, been seen as/thought of as/referred to as ‘IgG reactions,’ however, in diagnosing allergies or intolerances, there is no room for the word IgG.
-The only way IgG are related to the subject is that a food specific test may show positive IgG for the allergens in an non IgE allergy (there is no test for this).
+Non IgE mediated has, up until now, been seen as/thought of as/referred to as ‘IgG reactions,’ however, in diagnosing allergies, hypersensitivities or intolerances, there is no direct involvement of IgG.
+The only way IgG are related to the subject is that a food specific test may show positive IgG for the allergens in a non IgE allergy (there is no test for this).
 ALCAT/MRT does test for some specific IgG but also tests for inflammatory markers as well.
-An intolerance is always something where the immune system (and therefore antibodies) are not involved at all.
-So since there is no test in non IgE mediated allergies, one may look to see if IgG tests will give conclusions, but IgG are not part of the allergic process.
+An intolerance is always something where the immune system (and therefore antibodies) are not involved.
+So since there is no test for non IgE mediated allergies, one may look to see if IgG tests will give conclusions, but IgG are not part of the allergic process.
 No one knows why these tests sometimes point out the trigger.